All Episodes

 And it's a three-day seminar.

-Last night was a debate, and the participants in the debate were Harold Ford Jr. of Tennessee and Willie Brown, the former mayor of San Francisco and the Speaker of the California Assembly, and myself with Ed Gillespie, who former chairman Republican National Committee, and he was the assistant to George W. Bush after Carl Rove left.
+And the participants in the debate were Harold Ford Jr. of Tennessee and Willie Brown, the former mayor of San Francisco and the speaker of the California Assembly, and myself with Ed Gillespie, who former chairman Republican National Committee, and he was the assistant to George W. Bush after Karl Rove left.

-I tried to warm them, warn him about this.
+I tried to warn him about this.

-The acoustics is the Beverly Hilton that was in the main ballroom of the Beverly Hilton, which, if you're a pop culture, if you watch the Golden Globes, it's the same place that they do the Golden Globe Awards.
+The acoustics is the Beverly Hilton that was in the main ballroom of the Beverly Hilton, which, if you're a pop culturite, if you watch the Golden Globes, it's the same place that they do the Golden Globe Awards.

-But the acoustics in there were just such that I was unable to understand one word Any of the other participants were saying, other than Gillespie, who was seated to my left.
+But the acoustics in there were just such that I was unable to understand one word any of the other participants were saying other than Gillespie, who was seated to my left.

-I to this moment, I can't tell you one thing Harold Ford said last night.
+To this moment, I can't tell you one thing Harold Ford said last night.

 I know a couple things that Willie Brown said.

-When I was unable to interact as a result of this, because I had no clue what was on, I was I was turning my head toward them and I was cupping my ear, anything to try to.
+When I was unable to interact as a result of this, because I had no clue what was on, I was turning my head toward them and I was cupping my ear, did anything to try to, it wasn't room noise, it was just the reverberation and echo.

-It's hard to explain to people how, yeah, I hear the noise, but I can't make out the words.
+It's hard to explain to people how, yeah, I hear the noise, but I can't make out the words because nobody's experienced that that can hear.

-But that was not the case, and often isn't the case for me in crowded circumstances or places with bad acoustics.
+But that was not the case and often isn't the case for me in crowded circumstances or places with bad acoustics.

 So I was unable to interact.

-I flew back, and we uh we touched down about five o'clock in the morning here, and I'd slept about an hour and a half on the on the airplane, and I knew if I went home and tried to sleep two or three hours, I would feel horrible all day today after having awakened after only two or three hours.
+And I knew if I went home and tried to sleep two or three hours, I would feel horrible all day today after having awakened after only two or three hours.

-Now I didn't have a chance to meet the audience.
+Now, I didn't have a chance to meet the audience.

 But I knew who they were.

-These these are these are the masters of the universe.
+These are the masters of the universe.

 These masters of the universe.

-Not all of them, but many of them, Obama, they don't do they they they don't I can tell by the applause I got, they don't really dig many of his policies, but they love him, and they don't react well to criticism of him.
+Obama, they don't, I can tell by the applause I got, they don't really dig many of his policies, but they love him, and they don't react well to criticism of him.

 And these are the people this man is targeting.

-These are the people for example, last night I I was uh in one of the comments I made, I said, look what's happened to the hospitality business.
+For example, last night I was in one of the comments I made, I said, look what's happened to the hospitality business.

 Well, now there were people in that room last night who own hotels in Las Vegas.

-It was it was it was it was interesting.
+It was interesting.

 It was very fun.

-It was a lot of fun and friendly, and and I uh, you know, I I I've met Harold Ford and Willie Brown numerous times before, get along with both of them.
+And I've met Harold Ford and Willie Brown numerous times before, get along with both of them.

-We had a great time, doing fist bumps uh with them uh all night long.
+I was doing fist bumps with them all night long.

-And Willie Brown's uh, you know, he's fun guy.
+And Willie Brown's, he's a fun guy.

-But he was there were so many cliches last night.
+But he was, there were so many clichés last night.

 The last eight years of Bush were just horrible.